 - 8. After wiring is completed, reinsert the transparent plastic finger safe cover back onto the face of the terminal block. - 9.
-Connect pin 3 to the ground of the chassis if Power Supply 1 is in use. - 10.
-Connect pin 7 to the ground of the chassis if Power Supply 2 is in use.
+Connect pin 3 to the ground of the chassis, with a braided cable, if Power Supply 1 is in use. - 10.
+Connect pin 7 to the ground of the chassis, with a braided cable, if Power Supply 2 is in use.

-7.3.
+8.3.
 Connecting AC Power for Wire Terminal Blocks